Moonofweisheng/wot-design-uni/docs/en-US/guide/common-problems.md

 ## Mini Program External Style Classes

-Wot Design Uni provides many custom style classes for developers to use.
+Wot UI provides many custom style classes for developers to use.
 The specific style class names can be found in the "External Style Classes" section of the corresponding component.
 Note that the priority of regular style classes and custom style classes is undefined, so please add `!important` when using to ensure the priority of external style classes.

 ::: tip Please Note
-`Wot Design Uni` components are all set with `scoped`, so its CSS will only affect the elements of the current component, similar to style encapsulation in Shadow DOM.
+`Wot UI` components are all set with `scoped`, so its CSS will only affect the elements of the current component, similar to style encapsulation in Shadow DOM.
 If selectors in `scoped` styles want to make "deeper" selections, that is, affect child components, you can use the `:deep()` pseudo-class:
 ```css
 <style scoped>
 .a :deep(.b) {